 In March 2016, the FASB issued ASU No. 2016-09, Compensation - Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting ("ASU No. 2016-09").
 The amendments in ASU No. 2016-09 are intended to simplify several aspects of the accounting for employee share-based payment transactions including requiring excess benefits and deficiencies to be recognized as a component of income tax expense rather than equity, allowing an entity to make an accounting policy election to either estimate expected forfeitures or to account for them as they occur, and classification of certain items in the statement of cash flows.
-The standard is effective for Company's annual periods beginning after December 15, 2016, including interim periods within those annual periods, with early adoption permitted.
+The standard is effective for the Company's annual periods beginning after December 15, 2017, and interim periods within annual periods beginning after December 15, 2018, with early adoption permitted.
 The Company adopted this standard in the first quarter of fiscal year 2017.
 The adoption of this standard did not have a material impact on its financial statements.